Gastric Bypass Surgery

 What is gastric bypass?

-Gastric bypass, also known as a Roux-En-Y gastric bypass (RYGB), is a type of bariatric surgery (weight-loss surgery) that helps you lose weight by changing how your stomach and small intestine handle the food you eat.
-Gastric bypass is one of the most commonly performed types of bariatric surgery.
+Gastric bypass, also known as a Roux-En-Y gastric bypass (RYGB), is a type of bariatric surgery (weight-loss surgery) performed to aid weight loss in individuals who are severely obese.
+It is one of the most common and effective types of bariatric surgery.

 Are you a candidate?